 - We don’t know the sociopaths are lying.

 Sociopaths lie like they breathe.
 They are totally convincing.
-And humans can only spot lies 53% of the time.
-We don’t stand a chance.
+And humans can spot lies only about 53% of the time.
+That’s not much better than flipping a coin.

 - The sociopath is saying, “I love you.”

 We’re being told how wonderful, smart, talented and beautiful we are.
-Of course, we want to believe it — so we also believe everything else the sociopath tells us.
+Of course, we want to believe it — so we believe everything else the sociopath tells us as well.

 - The sociopath always has a believable explanation.